eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-calyxos-to-grapheneos.md

 Reproducible builds needs that the developers ensure that the way he codes his application always results in the same output when building.
 Not all developers are using it, because it's sometime hard to implement.
 Another problem is that closed source cannont reproducibly built, because the repository side doesn't have access to the source code.
 [F-droid supports reproducible builds](https://f-droid.org/docs/Reproducible_Builds/).

+If you need to install a F-droid package anyway, [Neo store](https://github.com/NeoApplications/Neo-Store/) is a F-Droid client "with modern UI and an arsenal of extra features", which uses latest SDK.

+#### Some Alternatives

 As a long term solution, I keep an eye on [Accrescent](https://accrescent.app/).
 Instead of putting your trust only on the repository, it let developers build and sign their own packages and upload it to the repository, then you need to trust only the developer.
 Accrescent doesn't aim to be a F-droid replacement, only an alternative, but it solves a lot of F-droid problems.

-If you need to install a F-droid package anyway, [Neo store](https://github.com/NeoApplications/Neo-Store/) is a F-Droid client "with modern UI and an arsenal of extra features", which uses latest SDK.

-> On GrapheneOS, you would prefer a Google Play app version in front of the F-droid one !
+Another alternative is [Obtainium](https://github.com/ImranR98/Obtainium) which allows you to get releases directly from sources, Github Releases for exemple.

 #### Google Play apps

-By default, Google Play Services is not included on GrapheneOS.
-You can install it from the GrapheneOS Apps repository.

 There is two way to manage Google Play applications.